Richrocksmy/bouncybouncy/README.md

 Change canvas colour

 Clear animation when offscreen - does canvas do this automatically?
+Still needs to be removed from render list!
+Do this when it dies?